Fiscal transparency: Budget transparency

 This decade also saw the launch of a major civil society initiative to promote greater transparency of government budgets: the Open Budget Survey (OBS) and the associated Open Budget Index (OBI) developed by the International Budget Partnership.
 The objective of the Open Budget Initiative was to improve governance and combat poverty: ‘open governments transform lives’.
 The survey has evolved to cover three pillars of budget accountability: (i) Budget transparency, rated by the answers to 109 survey questions covering eight key documents over the annual budget cycle.
 This produces a score between 0 and 100 on the OBI; (ii) Public participation, evaluated using 16 questions introduced in the 2012 survey that rate opportunities for direct public participation in budget preparation and implementation; (iii) the strength of oversight, using 15 questions on the strength of the legislature and the supreme audit institution.
 The first OBS was published in 2006, and the fifth survey, covering 102 countries, was published in September 2015.
 The survey is implemented by independent budget experts based in each of the countries surveyed, under the oversight of the International Budget Partnership.
 Each survey is peer reviewed by in-country experts, and reviewed by IBP experts, and a draft is made available to each government for comment.

 Fiscal Transparency Code

-In a significant paper on Fiscal Transparency, Accountability, and Risk, the IMF in 2012 reviewed the state of fiscal transparency in the wake of the global financial crisis and proposed a series of improvements to existing international fiscal transparency standards and monitoring arrangements.
+In a significant paper on Fiscal Transparency, Accountability, and Risk, the IMF in 2012 reviewed the state of fiscal transparency after the 2008 financial crisis and proposed a series of improvements to existing international fiscal transparency standards and monitoring arrangements.
 The 2012 paper laid the groundwork for the IMF's new Fiscal Transparency Code and Fiscal Transparency Evaluation that replaced the 2007 Code and the related fiscal module of the ROSC.

 The new Code covers four key elements of fiscal transparency: